0x2ee08/Using-AI-to-recognition-student-and-attendance/README.md

 ## Skill
 ## Alot of prize

-# There is 3 main parts
+# There are 3 main parts
 ## Server
 ## Client (Raspberry pi)
 ## Arduino